frictionlessdata/datapackage/source/data-packages.rst

 datapackage.json.

-This file should be placed in the top-level directory (relative to any other files provided as part of the data package).
+This file should be placed in the top-level directory (relative to any other resources provided as part of the data package).

-A data package will normally include other files (e.g. data files) but the Data Package specification does NOT impose any requirements on their form or structure.
+A data package will normally include other resources (e.g. data files) but the Data Package specification does NOT impose any requirements on their form or structure.